nio-blocks/watson/README.md

 Output
 ---------
-A dictionary of the recognized speech form the audio file, along with alternative interpretations with confidence values.
+A dictionary of the recognized speech from the audio file, along with alternative interpretations with confidence values.

 sample output signal: